aksommerville/ra3/README.md

 - - - [ ] Check PulseAudio cleanup, maybe it blocks for the I/O thread or something.
 Pulse does remain in top during the freeze, and CPU doesn't spike or anything.
 - [ ] A missing game shouldn't break list processing. db_list_gamev_populate, we abort if one is missing. tricky...
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?
+- [ ] Find games that could use high-score persistence.
+(IDs here are on my Nuc)
+- - [ ] 2758: Super Mario Duck Track
+- [x] Just out of curiosity, I'd like to see a list of the commonest words across all our text.
+Now that I have a few thousand games metadata'd.
+- - db_wordcloud.
+It works, but doesn't tell us much interesting.
+- [ ] Stats per author.
+Something more detailed than histogram, eg average rating and range of dates.